White-Call-Cut-out

 Keeping Call Ducks

-The Call Duck Association website provides the full Call Duck Standard here together with information about most of these colour varieties.
-The British Waterfowl Standards referenced and available via the link below contains information and colour photos of some of the newer colour varieties and for its very reasonable price, it is worth buying a copy.
+The Call Duck Association website provides the full Call Duck Standard together with information about most of the colour varieties.
+The British Waterfowl Standards referenced below (under “Books”) is available via the link.
+This contains excellent information and colour photos of some of the newer colour varieties and for its very reasonable price, it is worth buying a copy.

 Photos